cannon-complexity/Oxford_Masters_Dissertation_MFoCS/README.md

 # Oxford Master's MFoCS Dissertation

 This is my Master's dissertation from the university of Oxford on the subject of comparing the Louvain method versus the Leiden method (complex networks community detection).
-The work is titled 'Louvain and Leiden: Advances in Novel Modularity-Based Community Detection' and received a distinction grade.
+The work is titled 'Louvain and Leiden: Advances in Novel Modularity-Based Community Detection' and received a high distinction grade.

 The full PDF dissertation can be found in this repository.
 My work was supervised by Professor Renauld Lambiotte (https://www.maths.ox.ac.uk/people/renaud.lambiotte).
 Prof Lambiotte is one of the most important and accomplished complex networks scientists in the world and is an Alan Turing institute fellow (https://www.turing.ac.uk/people/researchers/renaud-lambiotte).